Certified Neural Approximations of Nonlinear Dynamics: Neural approximations of nonlinear dynamics

 To obtain a neural network approximation of a dynamical system, we train a neural network \(\mathrm{N}\) to minimize both the mean and maximum approximation error over a batch of sampled inputs \(\{x_1, \ldots, x_M\}\).
 To this end, we assume for the remainder of the paper that the function \(f\) has bounded output and define the following loss function:

 where the parameter \(\lambda_{\max} = 0.001\) balances the trade-off between minimizing the average error and controlling the worst-case error across the sampled domain.
+Note that including the $\| \cdot \|_{\infty}$ term in \eqref{eq:loss} greatly improves the sample efficiency, as the goal of the verification is indeed to verify a bound on the $L_\infty$-norm.
 We focus on training neural abstractions with ReLU and LeakyReLU activation functions, although our approach is compatible with more general activation functions, as permitted by the underlying solver (neural network verification tool).
-For our approach to be sound while also scalable, we utilise a complete solver, specifically Marabou 2.0~\citep{Marabou2.0}.
 Further details regarding the network architecture, training procedure, and hyperparameters are provided in Section~\ref{sec:experiments} and Appendix~\ref{app:hyperparam}.
 Once a neural network \( \mathrm{N} \) has been trained, the central challenge lies in certifying the accuracy, \ie formally establishing the relation \(\|f(x) - \mathrm{N}(x)\| \leq \epsilon\) between the neural network abstraction and the concrete model.
 In what follows, we present our primary contribution, a scalable verification approach for this problem based on an adaptive refinement of first-order models.
-In Section~\ref{sec:experiments}, we empirically show how this framework substantially outperforms the state-of-the-art.
+In Section~\ref{sec:experiments}, we empirically show how this framework substantially outperforms the state of the art.